 Think Big, And Focus On How It Feels

-As human beings, it’s the most natural thing to us – to follow what feels good.
+As human beings, it’s the most natural thing for us – to follow what feels good.

 We love to feel good and so we pursue things that make us feel good.
 Then there’s also responsibility, expectations, obligations, competition.
 Important factors that fuel our everyday actions too, but they often keep us from feeling good.